-One of the most recent symbols to originate in the Middle-East is the so-called Rābiʿa sign, an increasingly popular hand gesture that plays a significant role within the realm of political activism.
+One of the most recent symbols to originate in the Middle East is the so-called Rābiʿa sign, an increasingly popular hand gesture that plays a significant role within the realm of political activism.
 As simple as it might seem, holding up four fingers with the thumb folded into the exposed palm bears a clear cut message and a history of anger and suffering.
 As is the case with nearly every non-verbal body gesture among humans, the Rābiʿa sign speaks volumes in itself, consequently being banned in Egypt and Austria, and risking the same fate in Germany.
-You might think twice when ordering four drinks in an Austrian bar.

-In the forty days prior to 14 August 2013, the square was the scene for large-scale sit-ins to protest the coup d’etat by ʿAbdulfattāḥ al-Sīsi and the subsequent ouster of elected president Muḥammad Mursī.
+In the forty days prior to 14 August 2013, the square was the scene for large-scale sit-ins to protest the coup d’etat carried out by ʿAbdulfattāḥ al-Sīsī and the subsequent ouster of elected president Muḥammad Mursī.
 As more tents were put up daily, the Egyptian government decided to intervene.
-Increasing riots and growing disgruntlement among many Egyptian supporters of Mursī’s presidency could’ve formed a threat to the new post-coup government, so al-Sīsi declared he would move in his security forces.
-On August 2013, the Egyptian security forces and army effectively raided the protesters’ camp violently, killing between 600 and at least a thousand civilians.
-Using tear gas, rubber bullets, and live ammunition, the protesters were chased in the mosque, which was then destroyed by armed forces.
+Increasing riots and growing disgruntlement among many Egyptian supporters of Mursī’s presidency could’ve formed a threat to the new post-coup government, so al-Sīsī declared he would move in his armed forces.
+On August 2013, the Egyptian security forces effectively raided the protesters’ camp violently, killing between six hundred and at least a thousand civilians.
+Using tear gas, rubber bullets, and live ammunition, the protesters were chased in the mosque, which was then destroyed by the attackers.

-The massacre was called “one of the world’s largest killings of demonstrators in a single day in recent history” by Human Rights Watch.
-It caused great outrage among opponents of al-Sīsi, who captured their grief, quest for justice and revolutionary thought in a single symbol, the Rābiʿa sign.
+The massacre was called “one of the world’s largest killings of demonstrators in a single day in recent history” by Kenneth Roth, executive director of Human Rights Watch, on the 12th of August 2014.
+It caused great outrage among opponents of al-Sīsī, who captured their grief, quest for justice and revolutionary thought in a single symbol, the Rābiʿa sign.
 As most protesters of the Rābiʿa al-ʿAdawiyya Square were members or sympathizers of the Muslim Brotherhood, the sign is increasingly associated with the Brotherhood (especially by its opponents), though it’s more widely used by anti-imperialists and political activists.
-The four fingers are a reference to Rābiʿa’s name (the fourth), which in turn is associated with the Rābiʿa Square and the 2013 massacre.
+The four fingers are a reference to Rābiʿa’s name (the fourth), which in turn is associated with the Rābiʿa Square and its 2013 massacre.
 After the disastrous killings, the sign emerged quite rapidly and widely in social media and further protest marches in Egypt.

 Outside of Egypt, the sign has been adopted by supporters of Mursī, anti-putschists demanding his reinstatement and more generally justice activists.
 Most notably Turkish president Recep Erdogan, ideologically aligned with the Brotherhood, appeared doing the sign publicly.
-Other public figures, like Malala Yousafzai, Jeremy Corbyn, Kung Fu champion Muḥammad Yūsef, Norway-based preacher Najmuddīn Faraj Aḥmed, popular Egyptian preacher Fāḍel Sulaymān and others have been seen doing it as well.
+Public figures like Malala Yousafzai, Jeremy Corbyn, Kung Fu champion Muḥammad Yūsef, popular Egyptian preacher Fāḍel Sulaymān and others have been seen doing it as well.
 Brotherhood prisoners, including Mursī himself, have been photographed displaying the sign from inside their prison cells.